-Net impairment losses recognized on available-for-sale securities in the first quarter of 2020 include \$2.2 million of securities in an unrealized loss position where we had the intent to sell prior to recovery of our amortized cost basis and \$0.6 million of credit impairment losses.
-The COVID-19 pandemic's impact on financial markets contributed to higher impairment losses in 2020 compared to 2019.
+Net impairment losses recognized on available-for-sale securities during the nine months ended September 30, 2020 include \$2.3 million of securities in an unrealized loss position where we had intent to sell prior to recovery of our amortized cost basis and \$0.7 million of credit impairment losses.
 The remaining impairments include the change in the current expected credit loss allowance related to our agent loans.
-Net impairment losses recognized in the first quarter of 2019 of \$0.1 million related to available-for-sale securities in an unrealized loss position where we had the intent to sell.
+The COVID-19 pandemic's impact on financial markets contributed to higher impairment losses on our available-for-sale securities during the first nine months of 2020 compared to the same period in 2019.

-Equity in losses of limited partnerships
+Equity in earnings (losses) of limited partnerships